jon-fox/csc-640-marp-documentation/testing.md

 ## Cost of Bugs by Stage

-- Find it while coding: Fix it immediately, 1x cost
+- Find it while coding: Fix it immediately, minimal cost
-- Find it during QA: Someone files a ticket, you context-switch back, 10x cost
+- Find it during QA: Someone files a ticket, you context-switch back, big cost
-- Find it in production: Users affected, emergency fix, reputation hit, 100x cost
+- Find it in production: Users affected, emergency fix, reputation hit, max cost

 > Testing shifts bug discovery earlier, which saves exponential time and money.